MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 	<img src="./img/cl100k_base_helloworld.png" style="width: auto; height: 375px;" />
 </center>

-So, in total, models like GPT-4 see from the arbitrary text they might get prompted with is series of numbers like this here, shown in the lower right corner:
+So, in total, models like GPT-4 see the arbitrary text they might get prompted with only as a series of numbers like shown in the lower right corner:

 <center>
 	<img src="./img/cl100k_base_viewing_single_post.png" style="width: auto; height: 350px;" />